NFOK13002U Process Analytical Chemistry and Technology

 - Handling of process data (chemometrics).

-- Ability to implement process data into manufacturing information systems.
+- Ability to utilize process data into manufacturing information systems.

-- Perform academic work with respect to PACT principles.
+- Perform academic work with respect to PACT principles, and advice industrial projects in PACT implementations.

 - Critically assess relevant scientific literature and be able to discuss the need for PACT in industry from an academic point of view.